 A seminar analysis of religion as a social and cultural phenomenon.
 Emphasis on how religion throughout history has been shaped by, and has been a shaper of, other social institutions.
 Major attention on religion's changing role and shape in modern life.
-Prerequisites: SOC 100 Introduction to Sociology or REL 231 World's Living Religions or consent.
+Prerequisite: SOC 100 Introduction to Sociology or REL 232 Eastern Religious Traditions or REL 233 Western Religious Traditions or consent.
 Offered spring, odd years.